Bridging of radio systems

-Mimer X-Link is a system with a small interface that makes it possible to build a cross patch between almost any two radios.
+Mimer X-Link is a small interface that makes it possible to bridge almost any two radio systems.

 Benefits of using X-Link

 In many cases radio channels/talk groups from different systems needs to work together.
 For example airband channels together with ground channels on an airport or harbour channels together with marine channels in a port.

 By connecting two different radios together through the X-Link interface you get a permanent patch of the radio systems.

 Cross Connect two fixed radios of the following (or any other radios):

 - DMR Tier3

 The heart of the X-Link is a small interface that connects to both radios.
 The interface has settings for audio levels and detection of reception as well as triggering of the PTT.

 - Stand alone system, when setup, it runs by itself